MicrosoftDocs/visualstudio-docs/docs/version-control/git-manage-repository.md

 ## Revert changes

-The revert operation creates a new commit that undoes the changes from a previous commit.
-The original commit stays in the repository's history, though.
-Because reverting doesn't rewrite the history, it's safe to use when you're working with others in shared branches.
+Use the revert command to undo the changes made in commits pushed to shared branches.
+The revert command creates a new commit that undoes the changes made on a previous commit.
+The revert command doesn't rewrite the repository history, which makes it safe to use when you're working with others.

 To revert changes made in a commit by using the command line, use the following commands.
 Replace the example ID with the ID of a real commit in your branch.